laelbarlow/amoebae/README.md

 1) Ensure that the following dependencies are installed and working on your
 system:

-- Python3 (Anaconda distribution works well)
+- Python3 (Anaconda distribution works well on personal computers)

 - pandas (packaged with the Anaconda Python3 distribution)